Public Transport Victoria: Contracting activities with train, tram, and bus operators

 VicTrack, the custodian of all rail infrastructure and assets in Victoria, leases the metropolitan train and tram infrastructure and assets to PTV through the Metropolitan Infrastructure Head Lease.
 PTV then sub-leases the assets to the metropolitan train and tram operators through Infrastructure Leases.
 PTV manages the rights and obligations contained in these leases on behalf of the State.
 PTV also enters into franchise agreements with the metropolitan train and tram operators that govern the provision of public transport services.
 The franchise agreements specify a range of operational and service requirements administered and managed by PTV.

 Regional rail services operated by V/Line Corporation are subject to similar arrangements involving VicTrack and PTV.
 VicTrack leases the regional rail infrastructure and assets to PTV which then sub-leases them to V/Line under the Regional Infrastructure Lease.
 Similarly, PTV and V/Line have entered into a franchise agreement that governs the operational and service requirements for regional rail services.

 PTV's position in the transport portfolio

-PTV is one of the statutory agencies in the Victorian transport portfolio whose activities are coordinated by the Department of Transport.
+PTV is one of the statutory agencies in the Victorian transport portfolio whose activities are coordinated by the Department of Transport and Planning.
 These agencies can be divided into three main types: statutory offices, statutory authorities, and independent transport safety agencies.

 Together with the DoT, the agencies provide, manage, and regulate transport system activities in Victoria including: